torimcd/worldview/config/default/common/config/metadata/stories/milky_seas/step006.md

 Here we've added Chlorophyll a from MODIS/Aqua from the daytime overpass, which can be used as a proxy for the amount of organic material in the surface waters.
-Elevated chlorophyll concentrations (> 1 mg m<sup>−3</sup>) shown in yellows to reds occur directly adjacent to the milky sea and may indicate regions of algal stress where bacteria would proliferate.
+Elevated chlorophyll concentrations (> 1 mg m<sup>−3</sup>) are shown in yellows to reds and occur directly adjacent to the milky sea.
+This may indicate regions of algal stress where bacteria would proliferate.

-(Worldview currently does not have a Suomi NPP/VIIRS Chlorophyll a layer for this time period)
+(Worldview currently does not have a Suomi NPP/VIIRS Chlorophyll a layer for this time period.)